oracle-livelabs/em-omc/oracle-db-at-azure-monitoring/dbmgmt-features/dbmgmt-features.md

 -   Diagnose database performance issues quickly.
 -   Explore database performance statistics for advanced diagnostics.

-## Task 1: Getting Started with Database Management
+## Task 1: Get Started with Database Management

 1. Login to the Oracle Cloud Console, click the **Navigation Menu** in the upper left, navigate to **Oracle Database**, and select **Oracle Exadata Database Service on Dedicated Infrastructure**.